gaia-platform/gaia-docs/articles/rulesets-writing-rules.md

 ```
 // Check for overweight situation and raise the alarm
 {
     If  (@FlightWeight > MaxWeight )
         { ActivateWeightAlarm(FlightWeight) }
 }
 ```

-Since rules are written with statements which are, at their core, C++ statements, you can call functions that perform external actions from the body of the rule.
+Since rules are written with statements which are, at their core, C++ statements, you can call functions that perform external actions from the body of the Rule.
 The first Rule uses a C++ utility function which tracks the weight of the baggage loaded on the flight.
 This procedural utility could also update the database, which would in turn trigger the execution of Rules.

 Through Forward Chaining, the rules system fires the second Rule each time the value of FlightWeight changes.
 If the value of FlightWeight exceeds the maximum allowed baggage weight, the Rule calls the ActivateWeightAlarm method, which is a C++ function that can be external to the rules declarations.